Moving to Littleton, Colorado: A Relocation Guide for 2026

 Jefferson County Littleton (Ken Caryl, Columbine) adds 5 to 10 minutes to downtown but cuts DTC time meaningfully via C-470.
 Douglas County Littleton (Roxborough, Sterling Ranch) is the longest haul to downtown — typically 35 to 55 minutes — but offers the cleanest C-470 access and the fastest run to Castle Rock and Colorado Springs corridor employers.
 Tech professionals working in DTC or RidgeGate often pick Douglas County Littleton for exactly this reason.

-The DMAR April 2026 report flagged what most relocation buyers already suspect: Denver's downtown office market is still soft, with vacancy rates near 40 percent in some submarkets, and many tech and finance employers have settled into hybrid or DTC-anchored arrangements.
-For relocation buyers planning around two or three days a week downtown, any Littleton segment works.
+The DMAR April 2026 report flagged what most relocation buyers already suspect.
+Denver's downtown office market is still soft.
+Vacancy rates run near 40 percent in some submarkets.
+Many tech and finance employers have settled into hybrid or DTC-anchored setups.
+For buyers planning around two or three days a week downtown, any Littleton segment works.
 For five-day-a-week downtown commuters, the Arapahoe County core plus light rail is the cleanest setup.

 Which School District Will My Kids Attend?